 The mated queens then have two options and will either attempt to enter an established colony or dig a foundation chamber to start a new colony.

-The majority of newly mated queens seek moist areas within a few kilometers of the parent colony to start their own nest.
+The majority of newly mated queens seek moist areas within a few kilometres of the parent colony to start their own nest.
 Once a suitable site is found the female sheds her wings and constructs a small sealed chamber at a depth of about 5 cm.
 On some occasions, two or three queens will dig a chamber together and aid each other to raise the first workers.
 However; once a small number of workers have emerged (20 - 50) the workers themselves will kill the weaker queens leaving only one.

 A large number of mated queens frequently flood areas where this species has colonies, but most fail to produce new colonies, however, those who strike lucky will form new colonies very quickly.
 The new queens begin laying eggs within 48 hours and will they will lay around 10 to 15 eggs each day for up to 10 days, after which she will stop laying eggs until the first workers are mature in about four weeks.
 The first workers are typical minims being much smaller than normal workers.